eating fat won't make you fat

 We can break fat down into four subcategories:

-Now, the awesome Omega-3 fatty acids I mentioned earlier are classed as a polyunsaturated fat, but that doesn’t mean you need to focus entirely on that.
+Those awesome Omega-3 fatty acids I mentioned earlier are classed as a polyunsaturated fat, by the way.

-Don’t worry too much about trying to strike a perfect balance between the three, instead just focus on getting plenty of variety in your daily diet and hitting your overall fat target.
+Also, don’t worry about trying to strike “the perfect balance” between all three (honestly, it’ll drive you nuts), just focus on getting plenty of variety and hitting your overall target.

 how much fat per day